xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 Note also that:

+- You must create buckets for the [default names or custom names in the bucket configuration](../../charts/globals.md#specify-buckets).
 - A different bucket is needed for each, otherwise performing a restore from backup doesn't function properly.
 - Storing MR diffs on external storage is not enabled by default, so,